Pulp Fiction (soundtrack): Influence

 The soundtrack reached No. 21 on the Billboard 200, and at the time, was certified platinum by the Canadian Recording Industry Association (CRIA), denoting shipments in excess of 100,000 units in Canada.
 By September 1995, the album had sold over 1.6 million copies in the United States, and by April 1996, sales stood at two million units.

 The soundtrack helped launch the band Urge Overkill, which covered Neil Diamond's "Girl, You'll Be a Woman Soon" (produced by Kramer) in 1993, into a mainstream market.
 Sony "received a nice sum" for "Son of a Preacher Man" and Kool & the Gang enjoyed a resurgence when "Jungle Boogie" was released on the soundtrack.

 The Orange County Register described why the soundtrack of Pulp Fiction stood out from all the others: "Unlike so many soundtracks, which just seem to be repositories for stray songs by hit acts regardless of whether they fit the film's mood, Tarantino's use of music in Reservoir Dogs and Pulp Fiction exploded with a brash, Technicolor, pop-culture intensity that mirrored the stories he was telling."
 Karyn Rachtman was the music supervisor on both Reservoir Dogs and Pulp Fiction.

 Analyzing the success of Tarantino's marketing, Billboard chalked up MCA's compilation to identifying the market niche: "Pulp Fiction ... successfully spoke to those attuned to the hip, stylized nature of those particular films."
 The eclectic "mix-and-match strategy" is true to the film.
 "In some cases, like Pulp Fiction and Reservoir Dogs, which were not geared toward any specific demographic, the soundtracks were still very focused albums", said Kathy Nelson, senior VP/general manager at MCA Soundtracks.
 "In both cases, the body of work—both the music and the film—has a specific personality."

 In 1997, Gary Thompson of The Philadelphia Inquirer said that Pulp Fiction "reinvigorated surf rock".
 That statement would be defining for Del-Fi Records, owned by legendary producer Bob Keane; the Pulp Fiction soundtrack contained two songs that were originally released on Del-Fi: Bullwinkle Pt II by the Centurians, and Surf Rider by The Lively Ones.
 Del-Fi Records released a compilation CD in 1995 entitled Pulp Surfin featuring songs by those bands plus sixteen other surf tracks from the vaults.
 The cover artwork was a parody of the Pulp Fiction film poster.
+Dave Burke, editor of British instrumental music magazine, Pipeline Instrumental Review, stated that the film "created a resurgence of interest in instrumental music".

 Inspired by the soundtrack, advertisers started to use surf music in their commercials "to help sell everything from burritos to toothpaste", making surf music hugely popular again.

 More than two years after the film was released, the influence and monetary success was still being felt in the industry.
 "Mundane commercials using Dick Dale '60s surf licks, the kind made popular again by the Pulp Fiction soundtrack...following a trend—in this case, a two-year-old hit movie."